rhd-gitops-example/services/README.md

   services promote [flags]

 Flags:
-      --branch-name string       the name of the branch on the destination repository for the pull request --cache-dir string         where to cache Git checkouts (default "~/.promotion/cache") --commit-email string      the email to use for commits when creating branches --commit-message string    the msg to use on the resultant commit and pull request
+      --branch-name string       the name of the branch on the destination repository for the pull request (auto-generated if empty)
+      --cache-dir string         where to cache Git checkouts (default "~/.promotion/cache") --commit-email string      the email to use for commits when creating branches --commit-message string    the msg to use on the resultant commit and pull request